namantam1/x86-assembly/README.md

 # check if the exit code is correct
 echo $? # prints exit code which the above program emits
 ```

-> These programs can be executed directly on Linux, Mac (not tested), Windows(by installing WSL), or by using the pythonanywhere.com terminal.

 # Chapters 📖